jscottbruns/dealerchoice/README.md

 # dealerchoice
-Web based quote, purchase and accounting system I wrote for the contract furniture industry
+Web based quote, purchase and accounting system I wrote for the contract furniture industry back in the day